-3.3.1 Flintshire County Council procures its de-icing materials through a tendered process.
-The current tender is with Compass Minerals through the Yorkshire Purchasing Organisation and the life of the life of the contract is 1st April 2014 to 31st March 2018.

-3.3.2 6.3 mm nominal size rocksalt
+- 3.3.1 Flintshire County Council procures its de-icing materials through a tendered process.
+The current tender is with Compass Minerals through the Yorkshire Purchasing Organisation and the life of the contract is 1st April 2019 to 31st March 2023. - 3.3.2 6.3 mm nominal size rocksalt